TheGiftsProject/katalog/README.md

 If you wish to edit the look-and-feel of Katalog, feel free to edit the images and `en.yml` files.

-## Email Posting
+## Post a project by e-mail

 You can create a project from email if you configure an app in postmarkapp.com, and map it's inbound web hook to `http://host/postmark` In order to test this feature you can do one of two things:

-* A curl POST command like the following:
+* A curl POST command similar to this:

 ```
   curl -X POST "127.0.0.1/postmark" \